Added by Emmanuelle Rieuf on September 27, 2016 at 7:30pm — No Comments

 Added by Emmanuelle Rieuf on September 24, 2016 at 11:30am — No Comments

 The Real-Time Crime Forecasting Challenge seeks to harness the advances in data science to address the challenges of crime and justice.
 It encourages data scientists across all scientific disciplines to foster innovation in forecasting methods.
-The goal is to develop algorithms…Continue
+The goal is to develop algorithms that advance place-based crime forecasting through the use of data from one…Continue

 Added by Emmanuelle Rieuf on September 23, 2016 at 8:30am — No Comments

 Most of us, unless we’re insurance actuaries or Wall Street quantitative analysts, have only a vague notion of algorithms and how they work.
 But they actually affect our daily lives by a considerable amount.
 Algorithms are a set of instructions followed by computers to solve problems.
-The hidden…Continue
+The hidden algorithms of Big Data might connect you with a great music suggestion on…Continue

 Added by Emmanuelle Rieuf on September 22, 2016 at 5:00pm — No Comments